EDCD/EDDI/docs/Localization_for_devs.md

 //the NeutralResourceLanguage attribute below.
 Update the "en-US" in
 //the line below to match the UICulture setting in the project file.

-[assembly: NeutralResourcesLanguage("en-US", UltimateResourceFallbackLocation.Satellite)]
+[assembly: NeutralResourcesLanguage("en", UltimateResourceFallbackLocation.MainAssembly)]
 ```

+This defines your neutral resource string table as "en" and indicates that the neutral resource is located in the main assembly resource file (e.g. MainWindow.resx) rather than in a satellite resource file (e.g. MainWindow.en-US.resx).

 ## Resource editing

 To add a resource, right-click the project's Properties folder, choose Add->New Item, then Resources file.
 Hit F2 to rename it, the name must be a legal C# class name.
 We'll use `Superpowers` for this example.
 The next step is important and easily forgotten: open the resource and change the access modifier from `Internal` to `Public`.
 Visual Studio will generate the code-behind file `Superpowers.Designer.cs` which gives a handy type-safe accessor for each key in the string table, such as `EddiDataDefinitions.Properties.Superpowers.Empire`.
 This lets us catch typos at compile time.
 It's also the reason why resource names and string table keys need to be legal C# names.
 Sometimes Studio has a senior moment and forgets to update the code-behind file, in which case right-click the resource and choose "Run Custom Tool".

-Now we duplicate the resource (ctrl+c, ctrl+v, F2 to rename) for each supported culture (at the time of writing these are en-US, fr and es).
+Now we duplicate the resource (ctrl+c, ctrl+v, F2 to rename) for each supported satellite culture (at the time of writing these are fr and es).
 The culture specifier goes between the resource name and the `.resx` suffix, for example `Superpowers.fr.resx`.
 Studio is smart enough to recognize these as localisations and give them an empty code-behind file.

-If you don't yet have a translation for a given key, omit that key entirely from the localized string table - the OS will fall back to the en-US string table.
+If you don't yet have a translation for a given key, omit that key entirely from the localized string table - the OS will fall back to the neutral resource string table.
 Don't put in a key with a blank value or you'll get blank text in the UI!

-The documents suggest that we shouldn't need to duplicate the English string table between the base resource `Superpowers.resx` and the localized `Superpowers.en-US.resx` but I couldn't get that to work.
+Note: Various tools exist to assist with managing resource files in Visual Studios.
+One that we have found useful so far is [ResXManager](https://github.com/tom-englert/ResXResourceManager/).

 ## XAML localization